egoist/poi.js.org/docs/README.md

 ### Dev server

-Basially it supported all options that're not marked as `CLI only` in [`webpack-dev-server`](https://webpack.js.org/configuration/dev-server/#devserver):
+Basially it supports all options that're not marked as `CLI only` in [`webpack-dev-server`](https://webpack.js.org/configuration/dev-server/#devserver):

 ```js
 module.exports = {